yairm210/Unciv/docs/uniques.md

 Applicable to: Terrain

 #### Only [improvementFilter] improvements may be built on this tile
-Example: "Only [improvementFilter] improvements may be built on this tile"
+Example: "Only [All Road] improvements may be built on this tile"

 Applicable to: Terrain